kantord/LibreLingo/docs/courses/course.md

 # LibreLingo Documentation on Course

-A **Course** is the highest element on the course structure.
-It contains modules, which in turn contains skills.
-There are usually one course for each language.
+A **Course** is the highest element in the course structure.
+It contains modules, which in turn contain skills.
+There is usually one course for each language.

 To get a better understanding, you can explore the [`courses` directory](https://github.com/LibreLingo/LibreLingo/tree/main/courses) on this repository and read the [course basics](README.md#basics).